-Becker, G.C.
+- Becker, G.C.
 1983.
 Fishes of Wisconsin.
-The University of Wisconsin Press, Madison, WI.

-- Cross, F.B., R.E.
+The University of Wisconsin Press, Madison, WI. - Cross, F.B., R.E.
 Moss, and J.T.
 Collins.
 1985.
 Assessment of dewatering impacts on stream fisheries om the Arkansas and Cimarron rivers.
 University of Kansas Museum of Natural History, Lawrence, KS. - Deacon, J.E.
 1961.
 Fish populations following a drought, in the Neosho and Marias des Cygnes rivers of Kansas.
-University of Kansas Museum of Natural History Publications 13:359-427. - Jenkins, R.E., and N.M Burkhead.
+University of Kansas Museum of Natural History Publications 13:359-427. - Dudley, R.K., W.H.
+Brandenburg, M.A.
+Farrington, L.E.
+Renfro, S.P.
+Platania, and D.L.
+Propst.
+2012.
+Distribution and conservation status of fishes in the South Canadian River drainage, New Mexico.
+Final Report to the New Mexico Department of Game and Fish, Santa Fe, New Mexico. - Jenkins, R.E., and N.M Burkhead.
 1994.
 Freshwater fishes of Virginia.
 American Fisheries Society, Bethesda, MD.Hubbs, C., R.J.
 Edwards, and G.P.
 Garrett.
 1991.
 An annotated checklist of the freshwater fishes of Texas, with keys to identification of species.
 The Texas Journal of Science 43:1-56. - Minckley, W.L.
 1959.
 Fishes of the Big Blue River basin, Kansas.
 University of Kansas Museum of Natural History Publications 11:401-442. - Platania, S.P., L.E.
 Renfro, W.H.
 Brandenburg, M.A.
 Farrington, and R.K.
 Dudley.
 2006.
 Distribution and conservation status of fishes of the South Canadian River drainage, New Mexico.
 Share with Wildlife, New Mexico Department of Game and Fish, Santa Fe. - Sublette, J.E., M.D.
 Hatch, and M. Sublette.
 1990.
 The fishes of New Mexico.
-The University of New Mexico Press, Albuquerque, NM. - SWCA.
-2004.
-Distribution and abundance of fishes of the Canadian River below Ute Dam, Quay County, New Mexico, with emphasis on the federally threatened Arkansas River shiner, Notropis girardi.
-New Mexico Interstate Stream Commission, Santa Fe.
+The University of New Mexico Press, Albuquerque, NM.